-Despite the clear findings from these studies, opponents of school choice sometimes tar the school choice movement with accusations of segregation.
-For example, one opponent "proved" segregation by cherry picking data that purportedly showed a decreasing percentage of minorities participating in a school choice program-ignoring the fact that the overall number of minorities exercising choice in that program sharply increased as the program grew in size.
-Thus, while the racial and ethnic proportions of income-based scholarship recipients shifted as the program expanded, the total number of minority recipients dramatically increased over time.
-Such numbers are consistent with school choice programs nationwide.
-As one scholar concluded, "Choice participants are considerably more likely to be low-income, lower-achieving, and African American, and much less likely to be white, as compared to the average public-school student in their area."50
+Despite the clear findings from these studies, opponents of educational choice sometimes tar the choice movement with accusations of segregation.
+For example, one opponent fact that the overall number of minorities exercising choice in that program sharply increased as the program grew in size.
+48 Thus, while the racial and ethnic proportions of income-based scholarship recipients shifted as the program expanded, the total number of minority recipients dramatically increased over time.
+49 Such numbers are consistent with educational choice programs nationwide.
+As one scholar concluded, "Choice participants are considerably more likely to be low-income, lower-achieving, and African American, and much less likely to be white, as compared to the average public-school student in their area."
+50